mr2chowd/linux_shortcuts/linux_shortcuts.md

 ## Linux Banner

-During the monthly compliance meeting, it was pointed out that several servers in the **Stratos DC** do not have a valid banner.
+During the monthly compliance meeting, it was pointed out that several servers in the **Vancouver DC** do not have a valid banner.
 The security team has provided serveral approved templates which should be applied to the servers to maintain compliance.
 These will be displayed to the user upon a successful login.

-Update the **message of the day** on all application and db servers for **Nautilus**.
-Make use of the approved template located at **/root/nautilus_banner** on jump host
+Update the **message of the day** on all application and db servers for **verisk_streaming**.
+Make use of the approved template located at **/root/verisk_streaming_banner** on jump host

 ### Solution